September 23, 2015

 - Avoid double dosing.
 Find out from your healthcare provider what to do if you miss a dose.

 - Do not stop taking the medication without your healthcare provider’s consent.
-Usually your dose of prednisone is tapered (or slowly reduced), to help avoid the effects of withdrawal.
-A sudden stoppage of using prednisone can lead to withdrawal symptoms including:
+Your dose of prednisone is usually tapered (or slowly reduced), to help avoid the effects of withdrawal.
+A sudden stoppage of using prednisone can lead to withdrawal symptoms including fatigue and dramatic changes in mood

-- Reduce the amount salt and sugar in your diet.
+- Reduce the amount of salt and sugar in your diet.

 - Monitor your weight.